EBZebra/docs/edge/source/guide/configreference.md

 	<EnableFunctionKey_F1 value="1"/>

 ### EnableApplicationKey_X
 **Applies to Android and WM/CE**.
-Specifies which Application keys (numbered A1 to A16) should be enabled (all are disabled by default).
+Specifies which Application keys (numbered A1 through A16) should be enabled (all are disabled by default).
 For each key to be enabled, define a tag using EnableApplicationKey_X, replacing the ‘X’ with the key being enabled.
 For example, to enable key A5, your tag will include EnableApplicationKey_A5 as below.
 See the sample Config.xml file in user docs for correct branch placement.
 The "P" keys on Enterprise Tablet will be referred to as "F" keys in config file.

 **Notes**